-- Work to ensure that all ward forums are moving towards the practice of the best and are able to innovate and experiment with new methods.
-This will include events and other ways of sharing good practice and strengthened guidance and support - Encourage innovations in community engagement in wards enabling the "quieter voices" to be heard - Help elected members to become more effective local leaders who can empower others, through development and coaching opportunities
+• Work to ensure that all ward forums are moving towards the practice of the best and are able to innovate and experiment with new methods.
+This will include events and other ways of sharing good practice and strengthened guidance and support.
+Ward Forums should be effective partnerships between different public sector agencies and local residents, organisations and businesses

-- Work with local and strategic partners such as the police and health to ensure our local work is closely aligned - Ensure that every ward produces a good Ward Plan and that Ward Plans can be effectively delivered. - Build on the arrangements already put in place to work with Royal Sutton Coldfield Town Council and extend them to Frankley Parish Council. - Encourage services and the City Council as a whole to make more use of neighbourhood conversations and rely less on top down consultations.
+- Encourage innovations in community engagement in wards enabling the "quieter voices" to be heard - Help elected members to become more effective local leaders who can empower others, through development and coaching opportunities - Work with local and strategic partners such as the police and health to ensure our local work is closely aligned - Ensure that every ward produces a good Ward Plan (one which reflects the priorities of local residents in a realistic and action-oriented way whilst still capturing the long term ambitions of the ward) and most importantly that Ward Plans can be effectively delivered.
+We will also look to improve the publication and circulation of the Plans - Build on the arrangements already put in place to work with Royal Sutton Coldfield Town Council and extend them to New Frankley in Birmingham Parish Council - Encourage services and the City Council as a whole to make more use of neighbourhood conversations and rely less on top down consultations.